Toric vector bundles and parliaments of polytopes: Globally Generated Toric Vector Bundles

-In Figure~\ref{fig:nonvanishing}, the associated characters are represented by black circles, squares, diamonds, and asterisks respectively.
-The polytopes are represented by blue regions and the other lattice points lying in the polytopes are represented by blue circles.
-Theorem~\ref{thm:main1} shows that $\sG$ is globally generated.
-However, note that the polytopes correspond to the line bundles $\sO_X(4D_1 + 3D_2 - D_4)$, $\sO_X(-2D_1 + 2D_2 + 5D_3 - D_4)$, $\sO_X(-2D_1 + 2D_2 + 3D_4)$ respectively.
-The first two line bundles are very ample, but the third is not even globally generated. $\Diamond$ \end{example}
+respectively.
+The polytopes are represented by shaded regions and the other lattice points lying in the polytopes are represented by circles.
+We see that each associated character lies in a unique polytope in the parliament.
+Moreover, for each maximal cone, the elements indexing polytopes containing the associated characters are equal to our chosen compatible bases, so Theorem~\ref{thm:main1} shows that $\cG$ is globally generated.
+Remark~\ref{rem:gens} shows that the elements $\{ \ee_1, \ee_1 + \ee_2, \ee_2 \}$ correspond to the toric line bundles $\cO_X(4D_1 + 3D_2 - D_4)$, $\cO_X(-2D_1 + 2D_2 + 3D_4)$, and $\cO_X(-2D_1 + 2D_2 + 5D_3 - D_4)$ respectively.
+The first two line bundles are very ample, but the third is not even globally generated.
+The third line bundle is globally generated at the $T$-fixed points $x_{\sigma_{3,4}}$ and $x_{\sigma_{1,4}}$, but not at the other $T$-fixed points. $\Diamond$ \end{example}